Prag8855/aab/content/guides/blue-card.md

 ### 7. Get your Blue Card

-Go to your second *[[Ausländerbehörde]]* appointment, and pick up your Blue Card.
+Go to your second *[[Ausländerbehörde]]* appointment to pick up your Blue Card.
+Bring your passport and your old residence permit.

 Check if the information on your card is correct.
 The *Ausländerbehörde* sometimes makes mistakes.

 Your Blue Card is a plastic card.
 The expiration date is written on it.
 It's usually **valid for 4 years**.[^17] If you have a limited work contract, your Blue Card is valid for a shorter time.
 For example, if you have a 2 year work contract, your Blue Card is valid for 2 years + 3 months.[^3]